-A brilliant concert pianist and composer, Charles Griffes (1884-1920), pronounced GRIFF-ess, was one of the first American composers to adapt avant-guard influences that were championed by Debussy and other Europeans.
-Called an "American Impressionist" by critics who didn't know how else to categorize him, he wrote highly listenable and sophisticated classical music that received praise from critics and composers, most notably by Stokowski, Busoni, Pierre Monteux and Prokofiev.
+A brilliant concert pianist and composer, Charles Griffes (1884-1920, pronounced GRIFF-ess), was one of the first American composers to adapt avant-guard influences that were championed by Debussy and other Europeans.
+Called an "American Impressionist" by critics who didn't know how else to categorize him, he wrote highly listenable and sophisticated classical music that received praise from critics and composers, most notably Stokowski, Busoni, Pierre Monteux and Prokofiev.
 His symphonic works received performances by the prestigious New York Philharmonic and Boston Symphony orchestras.

 As comfortable as he became among his peers in gay circles, Griffes never divulged his orientation to straight friends or associates.
 There was too much at stake for a man who had to support himself, especially when the job he held until his untimely death was at a boys’ school.
-Griffes was in a precarious position when he became infatuated by one of his male students.
-No man of his time and position could have been openly gay without public disgrace.
+Griffes was in a precarious position when he became infatuated with one of his male students, because no man of his time and position could have been openly gay without public disgrace.
 Nevertheless, he was constantly frustrated that gay men could not meet openly in public.

 However, Griffes was able to sneak away from Tarrytown to sample the gay life of NYC.
 He was known to patronize the Lafayette Place and Produce Exchange bath houses, for reasons that were obvious.
 He even entered into an intimate relationship with Officer John Meyer, a married New York policeman (remember that fetish for men in uniform).